 For TANF, Assist, and Moms and Babies, there is no upper or lower age limit to qualify as an adult.

-For TANF, Assist, All Kids, and GA-FCA, a child must be age 18 or under.
-For TANF, an 18 year old child must be in full-time high school or an equivalent residential program.
-For GA-FCA, an 18 year old child must be in full-time high school and must be
+To qualify as a dependent child for TANF, Assist, and All Kids, a child must be age 18 or under.
+For TANF, an 18 year old must be in full-time high school or an equivalent residential program to qualify as a dependent child.
+For Assist and All Kids, an 18 year old does not have to be in school.

-has been reviewed.
+Never cancel a medical case because the only child is age 19, until eligibility under all medical programs has been reviewed.
+Do not delete a child from an active medical case because they are age 19, until their eligibility under all medical programs has been reviewed.
 Do not ask the 19-year-old or anyone in the case to submit a new application.
-If the case being canceled as a result of the only child turning 19 has SNAP benefits, review SNAP eligibility and set up a SNAP only case, if
+If the case being canceled as a result of the only child turning 19 has SNAP benefits, review SNAP eligibility and set up a SNAP only case, if eligible.

 Illinois Department of Human ServicesJB Pritzker, Governor · Grace B. Hou, Secretary

 © 2020 Illinois Department of Human Services